jina-vlm: Small Multilingual Vision Language Model: Training

 \subsection{Stage 1: Alignment Training}

 The first stage focuses on cross-language semantic grounding rather than task-specific objectives.
 Training data consists primarily of caption datasets (\texttt{PixmoCap} \citep{molmo}, \texttt{PangeaIns} \citep{pangea}) spanning diverse visual domains: natural scenes, documents, infographics, and diagrams.
-We include 15\% text-only data from \texttt{PleiAS/common\_corpus} \citep{pleias} to mitigate degradation on text-only tasks.
+Following \citet{mm1}, who show that mixing text-only data during multimodal training preserves language capabilities, we include 15\% text-only data from \texttt{PleiAS/common\_corpus} \citep{pleias} to mitigate degradation on text-only tasks.
 The connector uses a higher learning rate and shorter warmup than the encoder and decoder.